hashicorp/terraform-provider-google/website/docs/r/network_services_edge_cache_origin.html.markdown

   retryConditions and failoverOrigin to control its own cache fill failures.
   The total number of allowed attempts to cache fill across this and failover origins is limited to four.
   The total time allowed for cache fill attempts across this and failover origins can be controlled with maxAttemptsTimeout.
-  The last valid response from an origin will be returned to the client.
+  The last valid, non-retried response from all origins will be returned to the client.
-  If no origin returns a valid response, an HTTP 503 will be returned to the client.
+  If no origin returns a valid response, an HTTP 502 will be returned to the client.
   Defaults to 1.
 Must be a value greater than 0 and less than 4.

 * `failover_origin` -